Kwakong/AI-Cosmic_Coding_at_University/coding_at_university/task2.md

 ## Fix the Speaker

 You have to fix the speaker.
-Use the concrete you have found to make your Agent match them to the corresponding colour.
+Use the three found blocks to make your Agent put them in the right places.
 If something goes wrong, try again using a different route.
 If you put up a block incorrectly, you can also destroy it with an Agent.

 ### ~ Hint